adidner/mild-revenge-inator/PLAN.md

     https://www.reddit.com/r/Python/comments/75v4bx/using_python_to_automate_data_entry/
     https://github.com/SeanDaBlack/ChangeisBrewing
-- [] Development
+- [-] Development
-    - [] Do text input for the various parameters, by cli and/or file, perhaps an option?
+    - [X] Do text input for the various parameters, by cli and/or file, perhaps an option?
     - [] Do a POC for the ability to enter data into a site and grab stuff, experiment and become familiar with the concepts and such
+        - [] Review gathered research at large, listed above and in book marks as well
+        - [] Experiment and make my POC
     - [] Find various target sites
         - [] Used car
         - [] Pyramid Scheme